Private Jet Fractional Ownership and Leases - A Complete Guide

 In the fractional model, the fractional company sells shares in multiple aircraft to various buyers.
 Each buyer agrees that all other shareowners may use its aircraft, all of which are managed and operated by the provider.
 In this way, fractional ownership guarantees the shareowner access to an entire fleet of aircraft for a contracted number of hours.

-Instead of worrying about hiring and training pilots, complying with operating regulations and maintaining aircraft, the shareowner essentially purchases the use of an on-demand, executive airline.
+Instead of worrying about hiring and training pilots, complying with operating regulations and maintaining aircraft, the shareowner essentially purchases an on-demand, executive airline.

 What’s the starting point?

-To buy-in, the standard minimum commitment is at least 50 hours of flight time per year and a contract term that runs at least three years, although five years is more typical, and some providers have options that can extend your contract for an additional five years, so up to 10 years.
+To buy in, the standard minimum commitment is at least 50 hours of flight time per year and a contract term of at least three years, although five years is more typical.
+Some providers have options that can extend your contract for an additional five years, so up to 10 years.

 To buy a share, you pay a purchase price for your fractional share of an aircraft.
 So buying a quarter share of a $30 million private jet means a $7.5 million outlay.